MIDS-scaling-up/v2/week05/hw/README.md

 Please read this before attempting the lab:

-* To start the TensorFlow container, run `docker run --privileged --rm -p 8888:8888 -d tensorflow`.
+* To start the TensorFlow container, run `docker run --privileged --rm --name tensorflow-p 8888:8888 -d hw5`.
 Note the ```--rm```:  when you type stop the container, this container will be removed from your TX2.